sidart/bizdom/_posts/2021-02-19-jockey-there-is-only-one.md

 date: '2021-02-19 16:56:58'
 layout: post
 author: sidart
-subtitle: Jockey - Clothing Mankind Since 1876
+subtitle: Clothing Mankind Since 1876.
+But then there is much more about this brand and company running the show.
 description: In the Indian Investment circle, an often told JOKE is, "If you have forgone your love for Jockey's UG and instead opted for its stock" <2 decades back>, how much more money you would have today.
-But then there is much more about this brand and company running the show.
 image: https://res.cloudinary.com/thebizdom-in/image/upload/v1623324336/Jockey_uzwge7.png
 optimized_image: https://res.cloudinary.com/thebizdom-in/image/upload/v1623324336/Jockey_uzwge7.png
 tags: